sparklemotion/nokogiri/nokogumbo-import/README.md

 * Nothing meaningful is done with the `GumboDocument` struct, i.e., no Nokogiri `EntityDecl` is produced.

-* The gem itself includes a copy of the Nokogumbo HTML5 parser.
+* The gem itself includes a copy of the Gumbo HTML5 parser.

 Installation:
 ============